Frequently asked questions

 - Never be happy with a first draft.
 Reread and rewrite.
 About half the time I spend writing a book is spent rewriting.

 - Don’t think you have to write a novel first off.
 And never try to make a story longer once you have got to the end.
 There is no set length for a story.
-A story can be six lines long or it might be 600 pages.
+A story can be six lines or it might be 600 pages.
 A story is as long as it takes to tell.

 - Keep writing.
 If you wanted to be a world-class swimmer or runner, you would practise and practise until you got really good.
 It’s the same with writing.
 Even if you are writing a review of the school play for the newsletter, it’s still writing.
 It’s all good practice.